AVEVA/OMF-Docs/docs/Span_Type.rst

 Span Type
 ^^^^^^^^^

 A Span is a pre-defined type with the typeid __Span.
-It has the following properties.
+It has the following keywords:

 =================== =============================
 Name                Value